 5 Best Practices of Board Reporting

-In addition, increasing shareholder activism, high visibility board failures and expanding regulatory demands are driving increased expectations of board performance.
-As board accountability increases, directors are engaging more deeply and more often with management and staff to develop and oversee competitive strategy.
+In addition, increasing shareholder activism, high-profile board failures and expanding regulatory demands are driving increased expectations of board performance.
+As board accountability increases, directors are engaging more deeply and more often with management and staff to develop and implement competitive strategy.

 - Time-consuming and inefficient processes